shopware/docs/guides/plugins/plugins/content/cms/real-world-cms/add-real-world-cms-block.md

 ## What about the slots?

-If you did everything correct so far, you should see the CMS-Block in your "Shopping Experiences" module in the category text.
+If you did everything correct so far, you should see the CMS block in your "Shopping Experiences" module in the category text.
 You also should be able to drag and drop the block into your CMS-Page but you will not see a button there.
 Instead you will see the exact same "Lorem Ipsum" text like you do when you drag and drop a normal text block into your page.
 Why?